 Solo.io develops open source and enterprise software that helps enterprises adopt and operate innovative cloud native technologies like microservices, serverless and service mesh.
 Founded in 2017 in Cambridge, MA, Solo.io is backed by Redpoint Ventures and True Ventures.
 For more information, visit https://www.solo.io/ or follow @soloio_inc.

-Solo.io, the modern API infrastructure company, delivers application networking from the edge to service mesh, helping enterprises adopt, secure, and operate innovative cloud native technologies.
+Solo.io, the modern service connectivity company, delivers API infrastructure from the edge to service mesh, helping enterprises adopt, secure, and operate innovative cloud native technologies.
 APIs drive microservices and cloud native technologies, forming the foundation for developers, partners and customers to interact with application services quickly, effectively, and securely.
 Solo.io brings developer and operations tooling to manage and federate security and traffic control and tie together the integration points to enable and observe the application network.
 Founded in 2017 in Cambridge, MA, Solo.io is backed by Redpoint Ventures and True Ventures.
 For more information, visit https://www.solo.io/ or follow @soloio_inc.